python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

   $ python -m virtualenvwrapper.hook_loader -h
   Usage: virtualenvwrapper.hook_loader [options] <hook> [<arguments>]

   Manage hooks for virtualenvwrapper

   Options:
-    -h, --help     show this help message and exit
+    -h, --help            show this help message and exit -s, --source          Print the shell commands to be run in the current shell
+    -l, --list            Print a list of the plugins available for the given hook
-    -s, --source   Print the shell commands to be run in the current shell -v, --verbose  Show more information on the console -q, --quiet    Show less information on the console
+    -v, --verbose         Show more information on the console -q, --quiet           Show less information on the console -n NAMES, --name=NAMES
+                          Only run the hook from the named plugin

 To run the extensions for the initialize hook::

   $ python -m virtualenvwrapper.hook_loader -v initialize